Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Author’s private collection

-Monterey and Mariposa were laid up in San Francisco from 1978 to 1979, but were sold to World Airways Inc, San Francisco, but both remained laid up in San Francisco.
-Attempting to sell her, there was an unsuccessful bid by Royal Hawaiian Cruise Lines, but in 1980, Monterey was sold to the International Organisation, Masters, Mates & Pilots, but she remained laid up for a long time.
-However, she would have a long and a successful life and would cruise on until 2006!
-Continue reading and discover her amazing story, warts and all!
+Amazingly, regardless her troubled time with the next owner, she would have a long and a most successful life and would cruise on until 2006!
+Thusontinue reading and discover her amazing story, warts and all!
 This is because her first venture turned out to be a disaster, then there were two new owners, but nothing happened, but then her next owner would operate her successfully for what could be called a ships lifetime - twenty perfect years!

 A sad looking Monterey is seen here in San Francisco in 1984 whilst laid up awaiting a buyer